wids-tucson/wids-tucson-2021/content/sessions/rm1-talk-4.markdown

 ---
 title: "Hydrologic Modeling at the Continental Scale: Exploring the Role of Data Science in Discovery and Innovation"
-linktitle: "Talk 4a: Laura Condon"
+linktitle: "Talk 4a: Dr. Laura Condon"
 date: "2021-03-19"
 menu:
   sessions: